bebejr/Getting_and_Cleaning_Data_Course_Assignment/README.md

 Label the columns with 'descriptive variable names'.

 FINAL:
 Create a tidy data set!
-Print key and summary accomplishing the goal--
+Print key and summary !!accomplishing the goal!! --

 # tidy_data.txt:

-the output from the script run.analysis.r, a tidy dataset.
+the output from the script run.analysis.r, a tidy dataset. --

 # key_description_for_tidy_data:

-Lists all variable names and a brief description what this variable is
+Lists all variable names and a brief description what this variable is.